CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 The reason you should submit your own records is that DDS may not get everything.
 For example, if you were treated for anxiety in the past, then DDS will probably not collect your old records.
 However, these records are important to your case.
 Because they confirm that you have another condition besides cystic fibrosis.
 They also show how your CF is impacting your mental health.
 Additionally, older records may contain the medical testing that you need to prove you meet listing 3.04.

 If you receive a denial at any stage of the process, you should make sure the SSA has a copy of all of your medical records.
 You may receive a letter that states your doctor has not sent your records.
 The letter might only give you 10 days to respond.
 Instead of worrying about the 10 day time frame, use your time to collect the records and get them into the SSA.
-If you need more time, you can ask the SSA to extend the time limit.
+If you need more time, then you can ask the SSA to extend the time limit.
 Additionally, you must update all of your medical records prior to your SSA hearing with a judge.
-If you hire us, we will do get that medical evidence for you.
-Read information about the importance of medical records in your case.
+If you hire us, then we will do get your medical evidence for you.
+Review information about the importance of medical records in your case.

 RESIDUAL FUNCTIONAL CAPACITY TEST